egpivo/egpivo.github.io/_posts/2017-06-03-how_to_work_on_SST_data.md

 ---
-title: "How to work on sea surface temperature (SST) data"
+title: "How to Work on Sea Surface Temperature (SST) Data""
 date: "2017-06-03"
 layout: post
 output: